-The NIHR Incubators were created to support capacity building and multidisciplinary career development in priority areas where critical mass is low.
+The NIHR Incubators are being developed to support capacity building and multidisciplinary career development in priority areas where critical mass is low.

-It is a virtual service managed across multiple sites and organised by discipline.
-It provides targeted high level career development support, led by experts in the field and supported by the NIHR Academy.
+Incubators will be virtual, managed across multiple sites and organised by discipline.
+They will provide targeted high level career development support, led by experts in the field and supported by the NIHR Academy.

-It was created as a response to the Strategic Review of Training report, which highlighted a number of challenges and set out a series of recommendations which included the creation of the Incubators, plans for new training programmes that could address NIHR priorities and new initiatives that would develop research capacity in strategically important areas.
+The Strategic Review of Training report highlighted a number of challenges and set out a series of recommendations which included the creation of the Incubators, as well as plans for new training programmes that could address NIHR priorities and new initiatives that would develop research capacity in strategically important areas.

-This service aims to encourage early career interest in targeted disciplines to build identifiable communities through networking and provision of bespoke training support.
+This initiative aims to encourage early career interest in target disciplines to build identifiable communities through networking and provision of bespoke training and development support.

 Incubators in development include:

 - Health Data Science (in partnership with HDR UK)

 - Mental Health

 If you are interested in setting up an incubator, please send us a brief proposal (500 words maximum) setting out why an incubator is necessary and the key elements that would help build research capacity.
 Please forward to firstname.lastname@example.org using the subject heading ‘NIHR RCDG’.